-- r Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors present and absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - v. if there was a public participation session; and - vi. the resolutions made. - A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - u No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.
-See standing order 4d(viii) below for the quorum of a committee or sub-committee meeting.
+- 3.19.
+The minutes of a meeting shall include an accurate record of the following: - 3.19.1. the time and place of the meeting; - 3.19.2. the names of councillors present and absent; - 3.19.3. interests that have been declared by councillors and non-councillors with voting rights; - 3.19.4. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - 3.19.5. if there was a public participation session; and - 3.19.6. the resolutions made. - 3.20.
+A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - 3.21.
+No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three. - See standing order 4.4.8 below for the quorum of a committee or sub-committee meeting. - 3.22.
 If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting.

-w A meeting shall not exceed a period of 4 hours.
+The business on the agenda for the meeting shall be adjourned to another meeting. - 3.23.
+A meeting shall not exceed a period of two hours.